lukashudec/PythonProject/README.md

 ## test_appium
 * to do
 ## test_behave
-* example of BDD tests
+* example of BDD tests - behave
 * experimenting with FindBy model (better implementation in test_e2e)
 * experimenting with different step definitions
 ## test_e2e